 Climate Change Is a Grave Threat to Children’s Survival

 Extreme events, including wildfires, floods and hurricanes, have become a frightening new normal.
 Hotter temperatures, air pollution and violent storms are leading to immediate, life-threatening dangers for children, including difficulty breathing, malnutrition and higher risk of infectious diseases.

-Save the Children is working in the U.S. and around the world to help children and their communities prevent, prepare for, and recover from climate-induced disasters.
+Save the Children is a global leader working in the U.S. and around the world to help children and their communities prevent, prepare for and recover from climate-induced disasters.
 Your donation today supports this life-saving work.
 Make a one-time donation to the Children's Emergency Fund or join Team Tomorrow to connect with the causes you care about - like the climate crisis - through your monthly donation.

 What Are the Effects of Climate Change on Future Generations?

 While climate change affects everyone, those who have contributed the least to the crisis—children, those in poverty, and future generations—are the most affected.

 - Extreme temperatures leave many families living in poverty with less food, less clean water, lower incomes and worsening health.